 Objectives of Porter’s Five Forces

-Identify what factors shape the characters of competition within an industry.
+- Identify what factors shape the characteristics of competition within an industry.

 The Components of Porter’s Five Forces are: